Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/07-firFilter_AIEvsHLS/AIE/README.md

 In addition to the kernels operating in the AI Engine array, this design specifies kernels to run in the PL region of the device (written in HLS C++).
 The software design of the data mover kernels are described below:

 ### datamover (datamover.cpp)

-The datamover kernel reads and write data from and to the AI Engine Array, via the AXI4-Stream Interface
+The datamover kernel reads and writes data from and to the AI Engine array using the AXI4-Stream interface.

 #### Arguments
 The datamover kernel takes the following arguments: